hackbg/terra-chainlink-demo/README.md

 ```

 ## Prepare workspace

 ```bash
 ./scripts/bash/prepare-workspace.sh
 ```

+## Set adapter keys

+Create an `.env` file and set the appropriate adapter API KEYS(can be retrieved for free by signing up at the provider websites) at the root folder, similar to the `.env.sample`

 ## Setup

 ### Run the demo programmatically

 The following will start up 2 feeds with multiple accounts

 ```bash